claytronOnLinux/Managed-Files/README.md

 - supportUrl → URL opened when the user clicks “Contact IT Support” in the popup.

 - logsPassword → Password required to view logs in the extension.

+- disableBlocking → Set to `true` to disable all file blocking by the extension.

 ---